Cristian-Emil/Proiect_Final/README.md

 Only for study

-PS: In general, to search for a specific address, I preferred to use XPATH or CssSelector instead of an ID The Xpath allows us to walk up and down its branches while the ID is unique and must be correctly identified
+PS: In general, to search for a specific address, I preferred to use XPATH or CssSelector instead of an ID.
+The Xpath allows us to walk up and down its branches while the ID is unique and must be correctly identified to can run correct the programs.

 RO - Proiect_Final.